omoiyari23/Jimi-Hendrix-tribute-page/README.md

-# Jimi-Hendrix-tribute-page
-A Jimi Hendrix tribute page
+this is a Jimi Hendrix tribute page

+It makes up the first part of my portfolio

+Enjoy!